 What type of cookies does Knowledge Snack use?

-Usually, when a site uses embedded content from other websites (e.g. YouTube videos), the website (e.g. YouTube) that is providing the content sets a cookie.
-That way, the visitor can interact with their content as soon as they land on that page.
+Usually, when a site (like us) uses embedded content from other websites (e.g. YouTube videos), the website (e.g. YouTube) that provides the content sets a cookie.
+That way, the visitor can interact with their content as soon as they land on the borrowing site’s page (like in one of our pages).

 Social Media Buttons